Lucile Petry Leone: Origins

 Born in 1902 in Frog Heaven, Ohio, Lucile was the only child of a high school principal and his wife.
 She was raised in Selbyville, Delaware.

 Lucile Petry completed a double major in chemistry and English at the University of Delaware in 1924.
 While attending the University of Delaware she worked as a nurses' assistant over the summer, confirming her interest in nursing.
 "I knew I wanted to work with both my hands and my head," Petry said.
 "I wanted to see science work.
 And I knew I wanted to work with people, not things."

-She received a nursing degree from Johns Hopkins School of Nursing in 1927 in one and a half years, and during that time she held six different nursing positions.
+She earned a nursing degree from Johns Hopkins School of Nursing in 1927 in one and a half years, and during that time she held six different nursing positions.
 She served as head nurse, night supervisor, and in several wards including a psychiatric ward at Phipps Clinic.
 She earned a master's degree from Teachers College, Columbia University in 1929 on scholarship."